• Skip to primary navigation

 How to Make Eggplant Lasagna - Step by Step

 Thinly slice the eggplant to ¼ inch (½ cm) thick.
 Spray or lightly drizzle the baking tray with olive oil and place the eggplant slices evenly on the tray.
-Sprinkle with salt then drizzle with more olive oil (about 1 tablespoon per tray).
+Sprinkle with salt then drizzle with more olive oil (about 1 tbsp per tray).
 Bake in the oven for 10 minutes until soft then set aside (photos 1-2).

 Meanwhile, make the tomato sauce.
 Heat olive oil in a medium-sized pan or skillet and add the finely chopped garlic cloves followed by the fennel seeds and oregano.
 Fry for 1 minute until the garlic is fragrant but not browned (photo 3).